maatouk/constrKriging/README.md

 Maatouk, H. and Bay, X. (2014a).
 A New Rejection Sampling Method for Truncated Multivariate Gaussian Random Variables Restricted to Convex Sets.
 Accepted for publication to Eleventh International Conference on Monte Carlo and Quasi-Monte Carlo Methods in Scientific Computing, April 6 - 11, 2014, KU Leuven, Belgium.
 Preprint http://hal-emse.ccsd.cnrs.fr/FAYOL-ENSMSE/hal-01063978v1.

 Maatouk, H. and Bay, X. (2014b).
-Gaussian Process Emulators for Computer Experiments with Inequality Constraints. [hal-01096751](https://hal.archives-ouvertes.fr/hal-01096751).
+Gaussian Process Emulators for Computer Experiments with Inequality Constraints.
+In revision, preprint https://hal.archives-ouvertes.fr/hal-01096751.

 Maatouk, H., Roustant, O., and Richet, Y. (2015).
-Cross-Validation Estimations of Hyper-Parameters of Gaussian Processes with Inequality Constraints. [hal-01153960](https://hal.archives-ouvertes.fr/hal-01153960).
+Cross-Validation Estimations of Hyper-Parameters of Gaussian Processes with Inequality Constraints.
+Procedia Environmental Sciences, 27 :38 – 44, 2015.
+Spatial Statistics conference 2015.

 Bay, X., Grammont, L., and Maatouk, H. (2015).
 A New Method for Smothing and Interpolating with Inequality Constraints. [hal-01136466](https://hal.archives-ouvertes.fr/hal-01136466).